September 5, 2018 | Authored by: Kevin Cancilla

 Passive churn: Understanding the stakes

 However, there is much more to maintaining a successful subscription-based business than continually adding new users.
-Customer retention and churn control are as vital to the health of a subscription business.
+Customer retention and churn control are vital to the health of a subscription business.
 Without an adequate churn prevention strategy, and specifically a plan to address passive churn, companies may be neglecting a crucial stage in the subscription lifecycle.

 Passive churn – an oft-hidden and damaging pitfall